Reservoir image

 The scheme would require construction of an abstraction point, water treatment works and pipelines, the exact locations of which will be confirmed through further investigations and stakeholder engagement including with landowners, the environment agency and local communities.

-Below is the scheme’s scoping boundary.
+Visit the link below to access the scheme’s scoping boundary.
 We are looking at locations in this area, and we’ve contacted the relevant stakeholders to discuss what this means for them.

 • When looking for the best place to put an abstraction point, we consider many important factors.
 These include: